testrungirl/serverlessapp/README.md

 - Once complete, you will be given the URL for testing with Postman.

 ### Kudos
-Kudos to my fellow classmates in the chatgroups whom are the true heroes of this course.
+Kudos to my fellow classmates and wallacewong who guided me on this project.
+And to the Course Instructor who was very graceful with it and Faith also.

+### Author
+Emike - @testrungirl